Mint-made errors: Multiple strike

 A multiple strike, also referred to as a double exposure, occurs when the coin has additional images from being struck again, off center.
-The result is sometimes mistaken for being a "doubled die".
+The result is sometimes mistaken for a "doubled die".
 On occasion, a coin will flip over between strikes so that the second image is that of the opposite side of the coin.

 Off-center strike

 An off-center coin is produced when the coin is struck once, albeit off center.
-Unlike a broadstrike, the punch is not in the center of the coin, but rather the edge.
+Unlike that in a broadstrike, the punch is not in the center of the coin but rather at the edge.
 This results in a coin which is not circular.
 The coin gives a freakish appearance as a result, and various amounts of blank planchet space are visible.
-The coins can vary in value because of how far off center they are struck, although coins with full dates are more desirable than coins without a date or missing digits.
+The coins can vary in value because of how far off center they are struck, although coins with full dates are more desirable than coins without a date or with missing digits.

 Double denomination

-A double denomination coin is one that has been struck twice between different denomination dies such as once between nickel dies and again between quarter dies.
+A double-denomination coin is one that has been struck twice between dies of different denominations, such as once between nickel dies and again between quarter dies.
 The term is sometimes used to refer to a coin struck on the wrong planchet (see below).